-The Manufactured Home Fair Practices Act was originally adopted by the Oceanside City Council on June 23, 1982 and was codified as Chapter 16B (88 KB) of the Oceanside City Code (Ordinance No. 82-27).
+The Manufactured Home Fair Practices Act was originally adopted by the Oceanside City Council on June 23, 1982, and was codified as Chapter 16B of the Oceanside City Code (Ordinance No. 82-27).

 The space rent limitations, also known as rent control, provided by the Ordinance became effective January 1, 1985.
 Prior to enacting the ordinance, the City Council had determined that there existed in Oceanside a shortage of rental spaces for manufactured homes, which shortage had resulted in low vacancy rates and rapidly escalating rents.
 The stated purpose of the Ordinance was to protect residents of such parks from unreasonable rental increases, while at the same time preserving for the park owners a “just and reasonable return” on the park owner’s investment.

-There are currently seventeen Mobile Home Parks in Oceanside that lease spaces to owners of mobile (manufactured) homes.
-One park, La Playa Vista, does not currently have any spaces leased to mobile home owners.
+There are currently 17 mobile home parks in Oceanside that lease spaces to owners of mobile (manufactured) homes.
 Click on the link above for a list of parks in Oceanside.

-For additional information about Oceanside rent control or the City of Oceanside’s Manufactured Home Fair Practices Ordinance, please contact Angie Hanifin, Housing Program Manager, at 760-435-3363 or firstname.lastname@example.org.
+For additional information about Oceanside rent control or the City of Oceanside’s Manufactured Home Fair Practices Ordinance, please contact Angie Hanifin, Housing Administrator, at (760) 435-3363 or firstname.lastname@example.org.